 When companies want to acquire other businesses, they often hire specialized investment banks to guide them through the complex process.
 Buy-side M&A advisory services help acquiring companies identify targets, conduct due diligence, negotiate deals, and close transactions successfully.
 These advisors work exclusively for the buyer, providing strategic guidance and financial expertise throughout the entire acquisition process.

 Buy-side advisors play a crucial role in M&A success.
-They help companies navigate regulatory requirements, value potential targets, and structure deals that create maximum value.
+They help companies navigate regulatory requirements, assess potential targets, and structure deals that maximize value.
 Unlike sell-side advisors who represent the company being sold, buy-side advisors focus solely on the acquirer's interests and objectives.

 The buy-side advisory process involves multiple stages, from initial target identification to final closing.